NEGOTIATING HELL: a sequel to CS Lewis' "Screwtape Letters." Ch 20: Is God our Vending machine?

 “Adrenochrome?
 I’m a business major, remember?”
 Mary knew God knew this.

 You must pray for their souls' conversions.
-They are my children, created in My image and likeness.
+They are my children, created in my image and likeness.
 Like the good thief on the cross, it is not too late."
 God saw Mary's discomfort, “I’m sorry, if this is too much for you.
 Yet, since your visits started, Satan has been on his best behavior and distracted.
 Perhaps you see firsthand, how he hides his true self.
 He is entertaining, but he cannot be fully loosed.
 He must always be kept in check.”

 "If they asked sincerely, You would forgive them?"
 God nodded.
 This was a lot.
 “How do You check Satan?” asked Mary, changing the subject.